onechiporenko/chai-assertions-count/README.md

 Here are **two** expects and we "expect" that two of them will be executed.
 In the same time there are **three** assertions "under the hood".
 First `expect` has a single assertion.
 However, second `expect` has two of them.
 First one checks that property `length` exists and another one checks its value.
 So, be aware with `expectAssertions` counter.

-Methods `expectExpects` and `expectAsserts` can cover most cases, so `expectAssertions` won't be used in 99.9%.
+Method `expectExpects` can cover most cases, so `expectAssertions` won't be used in 99.9%.